Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/send-email-notifications/_index.nb.md

 The ID of the Altinn resource the notifications should be related to as the ID appears in the Altinn Resource Registry.
 For an Altinn app with ID _{org}/{app}_ the format of the resourceId is `app_{org}_{app}` e.g. app_ttd_apps-test.

+#### ignoreReservation
+Type: _boolan_

+A boolean indicating wether the notification content satisfies the requirements for overriding KRR reservations when sending notifications to an individual.

 #### conditionEndpoint
 Type: _Url_